 - Other (inquire about ICEP program)

-The project will conduct fourteen (14) unique export promotion activities including domestic and market-focused marketing campaigns, customized product/promotion localization assistance, and matchmaking services connecting small businesses to potential customers.
+The project will conduct ten (10) unique export promotion activities including domestic and market-focused marketing campaigns, customized product/promotion localization assistance, and matchmaking services connecting small businesses to potential international customers.

 Basic Qualifications to Participate in California STEP: